tiny-dancer/notes/runiac_origin_story.md.1.md

 We did all the things expected of a highly mature CI/CD team and put all our marbles in the delivery pipeline.
 We had 100% fully automated deployments derived from a single artifact for each environment.
 Changes were validated in a pull request pipeline in a live environment specific to the pull request.

 We could barely make progress.
 We were drowning in pipeline wait times and changes.
 Our code was so intertwined with our pipeline that we were spending more time writing groovy code (jenkins pipeline) to add new features than terraform code.
+On top of that, testing a change would take ~30 minutes to wait for a pull request pipeline commit to finish its verification.
+As our deployment logic was so heavily tied to our pipeline, it we leveraged the pull request pipeline to test in flight changes - eac dependent on running in the pipeline

 ## A Fresh Look